2022 Emperor's Cup: Calendar

+The schedule was announced on 21 December 2021.
+The first round of the tournament was played on Saturdays and Mondays.
+From the second round to the semi-finals, the matches were played on Wednesdays, and the final on a Sunday.
+On a very rare occasion, the final was moved to be played on mid-October, due to Japan's participation at the 2022 FIFA World Cup, held at the end of the year.

+Schedule

 First round

-The opening round of the 2022 Emperor's Cup with the 47 Prefectural Cup Final winners and a specially-seeded amateur team (Honda FC) was played from 21 to 22 May, with 23 May being the alternative match-playing date, if the match needed by any reason to be rescheduled.
+The opening round of the 2022 Emperor's Cup with the 47 Prefectural Cup Final winners and a specially seeded amateur team (Honda FC) was played from 21 to 22 May, with 23 May being the alternative match-playing date, if the match needed by any reason to be rescheduled.

 Second round

 The matches on this round were played from 1 June to 8 June; 29 matches were played on 1 June and 3 matches on 8 June.
 Despite it being a professional league, the J3 League teams were not awarded a direct spot in this round, meaning that they had to undergo a prefectural qualification and win their first round matches to qualify for the second round.
 The direct spots were reserved to J1 League, and J2 League teams.

 Third round

 On 8 June 2022, all the teams in this round were confirmed, after all the remaining matches from the Second round came to an end.
 Match venues for the round were announced on 3 June 2022.
 Out of the four Japanese teams who got qualified for the 2022 AFC Champions League, only Vissel Kobe qualified for the second round.